xyzshantaram/leo/README.md

 ## a gemini client written in Python 3.

-#### (UNIX-only, Windows support with WSL)
+#### (Linux-only, Windows support with WSL)

 ### Instructions for use:
 0) `$ pip install leo-gmi`
 1) `$ leo --copy-config` to create a config file in `$XDG_CONFIG_HOME/leo` (falls back to `~/.config/leo`)
     * If you don't want to put the config file in either of those places, `leo --print-config` prints out the config that you can then supply to leo with the `--config` option.
 2) set options to your preferences in the `config.json` file.
     * `wrap_text` specifies whether to wrap text beyond a certain width.
     * `wrap_margin` specifies what that width should be.